EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 This example creates a Firewall which blocks all traffic (default behavior) and has Threat Intel running in Alert mode.
 This means alerting logs are emitted for malicious traffic before applying the other rules (in this case just the default rule - Deny All)

-### 5:  Create a Firewall which allows all HTTP traffic on port 8080, but blocks malicious domains identified by Threat Intel
+### Example 5: 5:  Create a Firewall which allows all HTTP traffic on port 8080, but blocks malicious domains identified by Threat Intel
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"